 Bose offers two SoundSport headphones in their range, but the ones we're focusing on are the slightly more expensive Pulse editions which come with a built-in heart rate monitor, much like a top Fitbit, to help track how hard you're working as you run.

 The SoundSport is compatible with NFC-enabled smartphones and music devices, and if you download The Bose Connect app, then you can share music with more than one pair of headphones, making them a great option if you regularly run with a buddy.

 They also come with StayHear+ tips designed to remain secure and comfortable in your ears, even during high-intensity sprint sets.

 On the whole, if your looking for a pair of running headphones that offer the signature sound quality of Bose and a secure fit to keep them safe as you exercise, then SoundSport's could be an ideal choice.

-A unique headphone set, Mu6 Ring places small speakers directly in front of your ears, keeping your ear canals free so you can still hear the world around you when exercising.
+A unique headphone set, Mu6 Ring places small speakers directly in front of your ears, keeping your ear canal free so you can still hear the world around you when exercising.